|

 are not usually spontaneous when trying to capture good portraits, especially

-with (dare I say 'shooting') children or animals.
+when dealing with (dare I say 'shooting') children or animals.
 The photographer needs to be inventive,

-suggesting or creating a mood which reflects in the shot.
+in suggesting or creating a mood which reflects in the shot.
 Idle hands are

 a book to look at, et cetera.
 For facial expressions, verbal or physical